onsip/sipjs.com/content/api/0.5.0/ua_configuration_parameters.md

 ## wsServers

 Set of WebSocket URIs to connect to.
+By default, the WebSocket URI is set to `wss://edge.sip.onsip.com`.
 If not specified, port 80 will be used for WS URIs and port 443 will be used for WSS URIs.
 This parameter can be expressed in multiple ways:

 * `String` to define a single WebSocket URI.
 * `Array` of `Strings` to define multiple WebSocket URIs.